WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ![Music Box Countdown](/MusicBoxWaitingToAutoStartCoinJoin.png "Music Box Countdown")

-After the _Waiting to auto-start coinjoin_ countdown is finished it will start pariticipating in the [coinjoin process](/using-wasabi/CoinJoin.md#wabisabi-protocol-step-by-step).
+After the _Waiting to auto-start coinjoin_ countdown is finished the wallet should start participating in the [coinjoin process](/using-wasabi/CoinJoin.md#wabisabi-protocol-step-by-step).

-A blue aura will shown up at the the bottom of the wallet, which indicates that the wallet is coinjoining, and the music box message will change.
+A blue aura will show up at the the bottom of the wallet, which indicates that the wallet is coinjoining, and the music box message will change.

 ![Music Box Waiting For Other Participants](/MusicBoxWaitingForOtherParticipants.png "Music Box Waiting For Other Participants")